Michael is the former chair of the firm's multidisciplinary Life Sciences Health Industry Group, comprised of more than 250 professionals.

 Michael was named a BTI Client Service All-Star for 2014 and has been listed in Lawdragon's 500 Leading Lawyers in America and Best Lawyers in America.
-Michael has been consistently named by Chambers USA and Legal 500 and the International Who's Who of Product Liability and Life Science Lawyers as one of the top Product Liability lawyers in the country.
+He has been consistently named by Chambers USA (Band 1), Legal 500 and the International Who's Who of Product Liability and Life Science Lawyers as one of the top Product Liability lawyers in the country.
 For the last four years he has been named a “Life Science Star” by LMG Life Sciences Guide and in 2015 was named by LMG as finalist for Lawyer of the Year in Product Liability.
 Michael was also named by Best of the Best Guide as one of the top 30 product liability lawyers in the United States in 2014.
 In 2010, Law360 named Michael one of the "10 Most Admired Product Liability Attorneys.”
 In 2008, he received Reed Smith's Shaw's Lion Award, given annually to the firm's outstanding lawyer over the previous year.
 In 2010, The American Lawyer named Reed Smith as the Litigation Department of the Year for Product Liability and in July 2014, Legal 500 named Reed Smith the Product Liability Defense Team of the Year.
 In 2015, The Recorder (an affiliate of The American Lawyer) named Reed Smith as the Litigation Department of the Year for Product Liability, LMG Life Science Guide and The American Lawyer named Reed Smith a Finalist for Product Liability Firm of the Year and BTI Consulting named Reed Smith one of four “Product Liability Standouts.”